yewstack/yew/docs/concepts/components/callbacks.md

 _\(This might need its own short page.\)_

 Callbacks are used to communicate with services, agents, and parent components within Yew.
-They are just an `Fn` wrapped by an `Rc` to allow them to be cloned.
+Internally their type is just `Fn` wrapped in `Rc` to allow them to be cloned.

 They have an `emit` function that takes their `<IN>` type as an argument and converts that to a message expected by its destination.
 If a callback from a parent is provided in props to a child component, the child can call `emit` on the callback in its `update` lifecycle hook to send a message back to its parent.
 Closures or Functions provided as props inside the `html!` macro are automatically converted to Callbacks.